 Our first post in this series explains what we mean by equine and animal assisted therapy and some of the many other terms and acronyms used in these fields.
 We also provide links to some helpful organisations and professional bodies.

 The Quick Answer Only if you plan to offer counselling services!
-If you plan to work in Equine Facilitated Learning (EFL), or as an Equine Professional (EP) who partners with a Mental Health Professional (MHP), there is no requirement to be a counsellor or MHP.
-If you...
+If you plan to work as a Learning Professional (LP) in the Equine Facilitated/ Assisted Learning field, or as an Equine Professional (EP) who partners with a Mental Health Professional (MHP), there is no...

 Let’s face it, horses and all that come with them are expensive!
 So do you have to have everything in place to get started in this work?
 Absolutely not!
 This article explains the pros and cons of different ways of working in the Equine Therapy field (and barn).

 This is quite possibly the most important question for all involved in the equine and animal assisted therapy fields.
 How we view our animal partners and their role in this work impacts how we treat and work with them, with significant consequences for the well being and safety of ALL involved, and for the potential benefits of this work.